Ankit2527/Ankit2527.github.io/_pages/cv.md

   * Contributed to Sensity’s ID Verification and Document Authentication services
   * Implemented and trained various Deep Learning architectures in Classy Vision a PyTorch-based framework: ResNet-50, MobileNetV2, SiameseNet, and Dual Attention Network
   * Scripting in Python and OpenCV for Synthetic Dataset Generation
-  * Scripted dockerfile and yaml templates to create docker development containers
+  * Scripting dockerfile and yaml templates to create docker development containers

 * Remote Deep Learning Research Intern: April 2020 - August 2020